edigasreelekha/Stonemill-Macha-Resturant/README.md

 # Project Overview

 The Stonemill Matcha Restaurant Customer Review Dashboard Analysis project aims to visually represent customer feedback and provide actionable insights to the restaurant management.
 The dashboard highlights popular menu items, overall ratings, and sentiment trends, enabling data-driven decision-making.

-# Data Source

-The data for this project was collected from [].

  # Tools Used